unibas-tilics/tilics-admin/article-drafts-20190328/article-1-91.md

 ## Note
 I'm not really happy with the poker example, I think there should be way better examples..
+A better example would also potentially offer itself for an image.

 ## Author
 Fabricio Arend Torres, 27-03-2019